 To correctly machine a partit must be held in a fixturing setup that guarantees a definite location, or position, with respect to a part's datum points or surfaces.
 This must be repeatable, part-after-part.

-This Fixture Design program explores the various issues influencing the development of fixtures, as well as, the basic fixture types and classifications, modular fixturing, and fixture design cost-to-benefit ratio concerns.
+This program, part of the Fundamentals ofandnbsp;Tool Design Video Series,andnbsp;explores the various issues influencing the development of fixtures, as well as, the basic fixture types and classifications, modular fixturing, and fixture design cost-to-benefit ratio concerns.

 The Fixture/Machine Classifications segment covers fixture types, and looks at milling fixtures, such as vises, clamps, and tombstones; lathe fixtures, including chucks, collets, and between centers turning; grinding fixtures, such as magnetic tables, and cylindrical grinding fixtures; and both internal and external broaching fixtures.

 The Modular Fixtures segment details the use of component kits to quickly construct both t-slot and dowel hole/tapped hole modular fixturing systems.

 The Fixture Cost-to-Benefit Ratio segment highlights this and many other major concerns in the fixture design development process.